 Free home to school transport (including SEN transport)

 Schools transport service continue to be provided while we understand the ongoing needs for any children still attending school.

 Demand for these services is very limited, so if no use is being made of the service or where schools are closed, services are being withdrawn.

 Arrangements for any new services needed to support children still attending school or for some attending different sites will be supported as these become known to us.

 Public bus services

-Please check with your local operator for particular details.
+Passengers are encouraged to check with their operator for particular timetable details.